7 Foods High In Potassium

 Such as salmon, tuna

-For my BBG girls who love fish, you’ll be pleased to know it makes it onto the foods high in potassium list!
+For anyone who loves fish, you’ll be pleased to know it makes it onto the foods high in potassium list!
 The bonus is most of these are also rich in omega-3 fatty acid, which can help to reduce inflammation in your body.

 Such as yoghurt, milk